What To Know Before Writing A Website RFP

 A technical RFP is essentially a request for a quote.
 You already know, in large part, what work needs to be done.
 You’re just asking how much it will cost for the candidate to do it, how long, as well as for some details on their methodology, their past performance and other details.
 When you look at the quotes you receive, you’re easily able to compare apples to apples because it’s all, essentially, the same work.
 This is actually a great scenario for using an RFP.
 You know exactly what you need, and simply need someone to execute.

-2. A non-technical RFP which provides the desired objectives for a new website and asks for recommended solutions.
+2. A non-technical RFP that provides the desired objectives for a new website and asks for recommended solutions.

 These recommended solutions may or may not include much technical information at this point.
 The RFP will usually provide information about the current website situation, why it is unfavorable, and what objectives you hope to accomplish through your new website.

 A non-technical RFP is much less tangible.
 You know (albeit perhaps with varying degrees of clarity) what you want the website to do.
 But you don’t know how you want to do it.
-In this case you’re asking candidates for their recommendations on how they’ll help you do what you want to do, as well as how much it will cost, how long it will take, and other accouterments.
-In these cases you’ll almost never be able to make an apples to apples comparison, but will instead be forced to attempt to compare apples and oranges.
-In many cases this isn’t the best case to use an RFP, though there are some cases where it is appropriate.
+With this document, you’re asking candidates for their recommendations on how they’ll help you do what you want to do, as well as how much it will cost, how long it will take, and other accouterments.
+For these, you’ll almost never be able to make an apples-to-apples comparison, but will instead be forced to attempt to compare apples and oranges.
+In many cases, this isn’t the best case to use an RFP, though there are some cases where it is appropriate.
 However, it may also be worth considering using a request for information (RFI) or simply interviewing firms without an RF-whatever.